 Coronavirus office policies

 - As of October 2022, masks are still required for all people ages two and up in the office, regardless of vaccination status.

-- If your child has any ill symptoms or has been asked to quarantine because of direct exposure or because of travel, we ask that you reschedule any routine, non-urgent appointments.
+- If your child has covid or has been asked to quarantine because of direct exposure, we ask that you reschedule any routine, non-urgent appointments.

 - The state of Illinois maintains a list of testing sites